TicketifyDev/ticketify-api/README.md

 pip install -r requirements.txt
 ```

 <h5>5.
-Create the first admin for the application by running the script</h5>
+Run the script to create the initial admin account required for administrative access to the application.</h5>

 ```bash
 cd scripts